Early Childhood

 Young children learn best through imaginative play, hands-on activities, and practical tasks that convey purposeful contributions to their classroom community.

 Seacoast Waldorf School’s early childhood programs center on creative play.
 Children learn skills that form the foundation for later academic success.
 A school day routine creates comfort for the child through a familiar rhythm.
-There is time for drawing and painting, beeswax modeling, storytelling, and puppetry along with communal meal preparation and consumption.
+There is time for drawing and painting, beeswax modeling, storytelling, and puppetry along with communal meal preparation and consumption

 Lighthouse Parent-Child Class

-Our youngest children can first experience Seacoast Waldorf School through the Lighthouse program for children ages 23 months to 3 1/2 years with a parent.
-Offered in 5-8 week segments, this program meets one morning each week from 9-11 am.
+Our youngest children can first experience Seacoast Waldorf School through the Lighthouse Parent-Child Class, designed for children ages 22 months to 3½ years attending with a parent or caregiver.

 Preschool: Nursery and Mixed Age Kindergarten